sightmachine/SimpleCV/README.markdown

 Before you do these you must install XCode from the App Store and run the installer!
 I'd also run these someplace you don't mind dumping a little code:

+For lion make sure you install Mercurial (aka hg - brew install hg).
+There may be errors in pygame associated with not installing X11, if you encounter this problem please submit an issue on github.
 Commands (for Lion)::

     mkdir ~/Code